RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 #### 1.1.2 Optional Data Window Parameters
 These fields do not have to be specified when creating a DataWindow.
 Default values for each will be given.

-_structured_layout_

 Your data must be stored in one of two ways:
 1. `Unstructured`: All files exist in the `input_dir`.
 2. `Structured`: Files are organized by date and time as specified in the [API-M repo](https://github.com/RedVoxInc/redvox-api-1000/blob/master/docs/standards/filenames_and_directory_structures.md#standard-directory-structure).

-`structured_layout` is a boolean value representing the structure of the input directory.
+_structured_layout:_ a boolean value representing the structure of the input directory.
 If `True`, the data is stored in the Structured format.
 The default value is `True`.

-_start_datetime_

-`start_datetime` is a datetime object representing the start of the request time for the DataWindow.
+_start_datetime:_ a datetime object representing the start of the request time for the DataWindow.
 All data timestamps*** in the DataWindow will be equal to or greater than this time.
 If `None` or not given, uses the earliest timestamp it finds that matches the other filter criteria.
 The default value is `None`.

 _Examples:_